DisCoTec/discotec.github.io/2026/registration.md

 The deadline for registration has passed.
 Registering online is no longer possible.

 ## Dietary restrictions
-Do send an email to <discotec2025@inria.fr> with subject "Dietary restrictions" should you have any.
+Do send an email to <claudio.mezzina@uniurb.it> with subject "Dietary restrictions" should you have any.

 ## Invoices
 Upon completion of the registration process, you should automatically receive an invoice and/or proof of purchase.
-If you did not receive one, please send an email to <discotec2025@inria.fr> with subject "Invoice Request DisCoTec" indicating:
+If you did not receive one, please send an email to <claudio.mezzina@uniurb.it> with subject "Invoice Request DisCoTec" indicating:
 - your full name and email address;
 - the amount and the date on which you completed the online payment;
 - the exact information that you need to appear on it (institution, address, VAT number, etc)

 ## Visa Information

-In case you need an invitation letter, after completing the registration process, please send your request to <discotec2025@inria.fr> (subject: “DisCoTec 2025 - Visa invitation letter”) by specifying the following details:
+In case you need an invitation letter, after completing the registration process, please send your request to <claudio.mezzina@uniurb.it> (subject: “DisCoTec 2025 - Visa invitation letter”) by specifying the following details:

 * Date in which you completed the registration and payment process
 * Full name (as shown in your passport)